The Open House Project Team in 2018

-I am an Optometrist and mother of two girls (Emily 9, Lucy 6) and a boy (Alex 2).
+Leo and I have three children – Emily, Lucy and Alex who keep us on our toes!
+When not running around after them I work as an optometrist in a large community opticians.
 My main interest in the cohousing project is in creating a great place for our family to live that my husband, Leo, has designed and to which I have had a major contribution.
 I love the idea of living in a semi-rural location but with the opportunities of a city on our doorstep – a place for children to grow up in safety with their extended family.
-The project is challenging and scary at times, but I really like the idea of getting on with the build of the project and moving in and achieving something epic!
+The project is challenging and scary at times, not least because of living in a caravan, on site, over winter with three energetic children but I really like the idea of getting on with the build, moving in and achieving something epic!

 I am married to Polly and we have three children (Raymond 9, Lydia 7 and Sylvie 4).
 The other members of the group are family and friends.
 I envisage a flexible approach from all when it comes to living arrangements (especially during the build process) but ultimately I would like to live in my own unit with immediate family.
 My personal interests are all sports (particularly football) and I am very proud of creating our own on site football pitch.
 I am very interested in social justice and want to be part of a community where people embrace equality, freedom and fairness.
 I guess I am experienced in risk assessment as I hold a BSc in Disaster Management!
 I have worked as a council gardener where I excelled in digging large holes!
 I am learning more about building techniques and extraordinarily complicated legal procedures .
 Mostly I want my children to grow up with space to enjoy an element of freedom, fun and adventure.